 Well, for starters, you can make their toothbrushes things that they enjoy using.
-A good toothbrush cleans those pearly whites, but an electric toothbrush can make teeth cleaning fun and something your child wants to do, day and night.
+A good toothbrush cleans those pearly whites, but an electric toothbrush can make teeth cleaning fun and something your child will look forward to, day and night.

 An easier morning and a quicker bedtime routine?
 Sounds like the thing of dreams, right?
 Well, let’s take a look at some electric toothbrush basics, and then we’ll tell you about the products that can make those dreams come true.

-Your toddler or child has different dental needs than you.
-Throw in your kids with braces, and you have a whole other set of things to think about.
-Here are some basics to keep in mind as you are shopping for an electric toothbrush.
+Your toddler or child has different dental needs than yours.
+Throw in kids with braces, and you have lots more to think about.
+Here are some basics to remember while shopping for an electric toothbrush.

-Your little one doesn’t quite have the dexterity to get all those teeth clean on their own just yet.
+Your little one hasn’t the dexterity to get all those teeth clean on their own just yet.
 An electric toothbrush can help them get all those pearly whites cleaner than if they are using a manual toothbrush.
-This is simply because the spinning or vibrating bristles will make up for your child’s lack of manual dexterity.
+This is because the spinning or vibrating bristles will make up for your child’s lack of manual dexterity.
 Besides, what kid won’t like the idea of using a toothbrush with a motor?

 We know that sometimes the mouths of your toddlers and young kids can seem to rival Mount Vesuvius in size, but, when it comes to choosing an electric toothbrush, it’s important to remember that they are actually quite small.
-You want a toothbrush that can extend to the back molars with the bristles able to reach the backside of the tooth, without being too much of a mouthful.
-So, be sure to pay close attention while comparing your child’s mouth size to the size of the toothbrush head as a good fit will make all the difference when it comes to comfort and ease of use.
+You need a toothbrush that can extend to the back molars with the bristles able to reach the backs of the teeth, without being too much of a mouthful.
+Pay close attention while comparing your child’s mouth size to that of the toothbrush head, as a good fit will make all the difference when it comes to comfort and ease of use.

-When you are testing a toothbrush, be sure only to pick one that has very soft bristles.
+When you are testing a toothbrush, be sure to choose one with very soft bristles.
 Anything too stiff can damage your child’s gums and wear away precious enamel.
-Brushing too hard with a stiff brush can also lead to oversensitivity issues with the teeth, so when in doubt, go with as soft a bristle as possible.
+Brushing too hard with a stiff brush can also lead to oversensitivity issues with the teeth, so, when in doubt, go with as soft a bristle as possible.

 This part of the toothbrush should be larger than that of an adult’s toothbrush.
-With your toddler or child still developing their manual dexterity, a larger handle will allow them to have a better grip and thus do a better job of cleaning their teeth.
+With your toddler or child still developing their manual dexterity, a larger handle will give them a better grip, thus making a better job of cleaning their teeth.

-Battery operated electric toothbrushes are generally the cheaper option.
+Battery-operated electric toothbrushes are generally the cheaper option.
 However, they tend not to last as long as their rechargeable counterparts.
 Be sure to consider the expense of regularly buying new batteries if you decide to go with a non-rechargeable model.
-If you are going to purchase a rechargeable toothbrush, you will want to check how much the replacement heads are.
+If you are going to purchase a rechargeable toothbrush, check how much the replacement heads are.

 Your child’s toothbrush, or toothbrush head, will need replacing more frequently than your own.
-On average, look to buy a new brush or replace the head at least every three months.
-If you notice the bristles are no longer standing up straight, or that they are beginning to fray and have a “ratty” appearance, it’s time to get a replacement brush or bristle head.
+On average, look to buy a new brush, or replace the head, at least every three months.
+If you notice the bristles are no longer standing up straight, or that they’re beginning to fray and have a “ratty” appearance, it’s time to replace that brush or bristle head.

-Ah, braces.
-They make for interesting school pictures, plenty of dentist appointments, and a whole new challenge for oral health.
-As far as purchasing a toothbrush goes, you will generally be following the same rules for a child without braces.
+Ah, braces!
+They make for interesting school pictures, plenty of dentist appointments, and a whole new challenge with oral health.
+As far as buying a toothbrush goes, you will generally be following the same rules for a child without braces.
 You want very soft bristles, a small head, and a comfortable, wide handle.
-One thing that you will be paying closer attention to is how well the toothbrush is at removing food particles, plaque, and other debris from between the wires and brackets that make up your child’s braces.
+Pay closer attention to how well the toothbrush removes food particles, plaque, and other debris from between the wires and brackets that make up your child’s braces.

 Some toothbrushes come with timers or have apps you can download onto your phone and run during your kid’s morning and bedtime brushings.
-A 2-minute timer will let your children know when the recommended brushing time is over, while a quadrant timer will alert them to begin brushing a new area of their mouth so that no tooth is left untouched.
+A two-minute timer will let your children know when the recommended brushing time is over, while a quadrant timer will alert them to begin brushing a new area of their mouth so that no teeth are left untouched.

 Armed with this knowledge, let’s move on to some of our favorite electric toothbrushes for your toddlers, children, and kids with braces.

-If you’re willing to spend the extra money, you’ll certainly find this rechargeable toothbrush to be a great buy.
+If you’re willing to spend a little extra, you’ll certainly find this rechargeable toothbrush a great buy.